-- Know relevant details pertaining to Process Industries. - Select transducers like LVDT, Strain gauge and load cells etc to identify - pplications in various process Industries. - Effectively carry out operation and maintenance of pressure, temperature and flow instruments in process industries.
+- Know relevant force, torque and velocity measurements pertaining to Process Industries. - Select transducers like LVDT, Strain gauge and load cells etc to measure acceleration and vibration.

+- Identify pressure measuring devices for various applications in process Industries. - Identify vaccum measuring devices for various applications - Select transducers for the contact and non contact type of temperature measurements - Carry out the effective operation and maintenance of pressure, temperature and flow instruments in process industries.

-DIGITAL ELECTRONICS LABORATORY EIC2214 С L т Р 0 3
+EIC2214 DIGITAL ELECTRONICS LABORATORY L